Always Just Above Mine

 Was it an act of rebellion?

-Did I ever tell you that I got kicked out of the junior dance because of you?
+Did I ever tell you that I got kicked out of the dance because of you?

 I was one of the few people who showed up without a partner, and at the insistence of my friends, they almost talked me into going up and asking you to dance.

-Until I saw the guy you were with—what were you doing with a twenty-year-old?
+Until I saw the guy you were with, what were you doing with such a jerk?

 So I asked the funny girl to dance instead, without knowing that another guy was about to ask her, which led to that fight outside the locker room.